President Donald Trump scores crucial win in Ohio again - WHIZ News

 Several first-time female candidates challenged Republican incumbents in the U.S. House, but all fell short.

-Republican Rep. Steve Chabot clinched his 13th term in Congress, defeating first-time Democratic candidate Kate Schroder.
-Schroder, a public health professional, had been seen by Democrats as their best shot for finally flipping a House seat in the last election before Census-triggered redistricting.
-However, Chabot’s strength in the GOP-dominated Warren County that became part of his district in the remap helped carry him through.
+Republican Rep. Steve Chabot clinched his 13th term in Congress, defeating first-time Democratic candidate Kate Schroder, a public health professional.
+She had been seen by Democrats as their best shot for finally flipping a House seat in the last election before Census-triggered redistricting.
+However, Chabot’s strength in GOP-dominated Warren County that became part of his district in the remap helped carry him through.

 The nation’s longest-serving woman in Congress led the way as all four of Ohio’s Democratic House incumbents won reelection.
 Rep. Marcy Kaptur won her 19th term from northern Ohio, Rep. Marcia Fudge her sixth from the Cleveland area, Rep. Tim Ryan his fifth from the Youngstown area, and Rep. Joyce Beatty her fourth from the Columbus area.

-On the Republican side, Rep. Jim Jordan, a fiery conservative supporter of Trump in Congress, won his 8th term from northwest-central Ohio, and Rep. Warren Davidson, who succeeded former House Speaker John Boehner in his western Ohio district by winning a 2016 special election, won his third full term.
+On the Republican side, Rep. Jim Jordan, a fiery conservative supporter of Trump, won his eighth term from northwest-central Ohio, and Rep. Warren Davidson, who succeeded former House Speaker John Boehner in his western Ohio district by winning a 2016 special election, won his third full term.
 Rep. Brad Wenstrup, who served in the Iraq War as a combat surgeon, won a fifth term from southern Ohio.
 Former Ohio State University football player Anthony Gonzalez won his second term in northeast Ohio.

 Veteran Reps.
 Steve Stivers, Bob Gibbs, Bill Johnson and Bob Latta also won reelection.